Switching Columns in Excel (Table of Contents)

 Example #3

-Taking the same data, let us learn some more facts about switching Columns.
+Taking the same data, let us learn more about switching Columns.

-- As soon as we shift the data between Column D and E, the result is presented on the left side of the screen.
-As you can see, the data dragged has come between the Date of Purchase and the Price of the Item.
+- As soon as we shift the data between Columns D and E, the result is presented on the left side of the screen.
+As you can see, the data dragged has come between the Date of Purchase and the Item’s Price.

 - However, we can move only two adjacent columns together.
-Like in the above case, the two columns which we moved were adjacent to one another.
-However, if we try moving 2 non-adjoined cells at the same time, it will not produce the correct result.
+As in the above case, the two columns which we moved were adjacent to one another.
+However, if we try moving 2 non-adjoined cells simultaneously, it will not produce the correct result.

 Example #4